andreasabel/inCode/entry/introduction-to-singletons-2.md

 closeSomeOpenedDoor :: SomeDoor -> Maybe SomeDoor
 closeSomeOpenedDoor (MkSomeDoor d) =
             -- is the door opened, closed, or locked?
-            -- there's no awy to know!
+            -- there's no way to know!
+            -- curses, type erasure!
 ```

 ### The Link